 “But which ginger beer?” you ask.

-Well, in my opinion, the best ginger beer for Moscow mules is a spicy one – the spicier the better!
-My favorite is Blenheim’s, which I can usually find on the shelves of specialty grocery stores in the Carolinas.
+Well, in my opinion, the best ginger beer for Moscow mules is a spicy one — the spicier the better!
+Not spicy like peppers, but spicy like ginger.

 You can also use a ginger beer syrup to tailor the flavor to your liking.

 Ginger ale will work in a pinch, but it can be super sweet and it lacks the spicy punch of ginger beer that I love.

 A pop of green is important for that Christmas look.